 CantaRode is a music festival and a league.
 This means that the program also contains two competition rounds.
 The participating choirs will be judged by a professional international jury.
-The jury for the 2019 competition is currently being compiled.
-To get an impression, the jury of CantaRode 2018 consisted of:
+The jury for the 2022 competition will consisted of:

 Brady Allred (United States, chairman)